greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLE.html.md

 CONSTRAINT constraint\_name
 :   An optional name for a column or table constraint.
 If the constraint is violated, the constraint name is present in error messages, so constraint names like column must be positive can be used to communicate helpful constraint information to client applications. \(Double-quotes are needed to specify constraint names that contain spaces.\) If a constraint name is not specified, the system generates a name.

-    **Note:** The specified constraint\_name is used for the constraint, but a system-generated unique name is used for the index name.
+    > **Note** The specified constraint\_name is used for the constraint, but a system-generated unique name is used for the index name.
 In some prior releases, the provided name was used for both the constraint name and the index name.

 NULL \| NOT NULL
 :   Specifies if the column is or is not allowed to contain null values. `NULL` is the default.